ILLUMN8N/ILLUMN8N/README.md

 - 👋 Hi, I’m @ILLUMN8N
-- 👀 I’m interested in ... sonic the hedgehog, minecraft, and coffee
+- 👀 I’m interested in ... learning java to get into minecraft modding
 - 🌱 I’m currently learning ... how to rub 2 brain cells together and create code
-- 💞️ I’m looking to collaborate on ... some games i wanna make
+- 💞️ I’m looking to collaborate on ... nothing yet
-- 📫 How to reach me ... dont laugh: scratch.mit.edu
+- 📫 How to reach me ... dont

 <!---
 ILLUMN8N/ILLUMN8N is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.